-The Ride Concepts Hellion impressed our testers with its exceptional power transfer, rigidity, and no-slip grip.
-However, we did find that making micro-adjustments on our pedals was a bit harder due to the stickiness of the DST 6.0 High Grip rubber.
-We are fans of the lower volume, less bulky fit of the Hellion, which paired with the incredibly rigid sole helps to transfer power to the pedals.
-The synthetic upper is both durable and protective, making it an excellent choice for a variety of trail.
+The Ride Concepts Hellion impressed our testers with its exceptional power transfer and rigidity.
+However, making micro-adjustments on our pedals was a bit harder due to the stickiness of the DST 6.0 High Grip rubber.
+We are fans of the lower volume, less bulky fit of the Hellion, which paired with an incredibly rigid sole helps to transfer power to the pedals.
+The synthetic upper is both durable and protective, making it an excellent choice for a variety of trails.
 As with many shoes that are protective, the breathability is good, but less than ideal in hot and humid conditions.Overall, the Hellion performs very well on the bike and competes with the top-performing shoes in our review, making it a Top Pick.

 Ride Concepts Hellion - Women's Review

 Compare prices at 3 resellers Pros: Good grip, very good power transfer, stiff, durable

 Cons: A bit heavier than other comparable shoes we tested, breathability is lacking in hot and humid conditions